Finding Balance: 4 Great Time Management Tips for New Online Instructors

 3) Set Up “Office Hours” to Take Control of Your Inbox (Before It Controls You).

-, email is often the most direct way for your students to get a hold of you.
+As an online instructor, email is often the most direct way for your students to get a hold of you.
 Since they could be located literally anywhere in the world, new messages may pop into your inbox any time of the day or night.
 While it’s essential to reply to student inquiries in a timely manner, constantly checking for new messages will leave you sleep-deprived and distracted.

 If you can, pick specific times to review your student emails (e.g., 5-7 p.m. or the first 10 minutes of every hour in the work day, etc.).
 Think of those times as your “office hours” when you’d address student concerns as any other teacher would.
 Then tell your students in the course syllabus that you will respond to their questions within a certain timeframe.
 I stated in my syllabus that I would respond to student inquiries within 24 hours from Monday-Friday.
 I read through their emails from 9-11 p.m. and then respond.
 This way the students got consistent feedback without my needing to hover over my inbox...freeing up time for other essential activities like course development and grading.